 - As much as 90% of employees believe that the Internet is addictive.

 - 41% of anonymous employees accept that they surf the web for more than three hours a week during work.

 - 60% of security breaches occur within the company even with Firewall network security in place.

 - 25% of corporate Internet traffic does not pertain to work.

-- 30% – 40% of productivity losses at the workplace are attributed to cyberslacking.
+- 30% – 40% of productivity losses in the workplace are attributed to cyberslacking.

 - 6% works surf the web for no apparent reason.
 The number of men involved is double than that of women.

 - 27% of fortune 500 companies had defended themselves in lawsuits claiming sexual harassment involving inappropriate emails.